Strawberry Cake

 Strawberry Cream Cheese Frosting

-To make the Strawberry Frosting, beat the butter for 30 seconds with the paddle attachment if using a stand mixer, or you can use a hand mixer instead.
+To make the Strawberry Frosting, beat the butter for 30 seconds with the paddle attachment if using the bowl of stand mixer, or you can use a hand mixer instead.

 Add the cream cheese and beat for another 30 seconds.